 In two days, you can explore the Hofburg Palace, the Innere Stadt, and Schloss Belvedere, and try plenty of traditional Austrian food.

-WHERE TO STAY IN VIENNA
+WHERE TO STAY IN VIENNA?

 Vienna has a flair for boutique hotels with style.
 Many are in refurbished grand old residences that incorporate chic design with traditional style.
 So, if you’re looking for a special weekend getaway, Vienna is a great choice.
 Here are some recommendations from us.

-This modern design 4-star boutique hotel is decorated with original works by contemporary Viennese artists.
-It’s quirky, bright, good value and only a short walk or metro ride to all the main sights.
+• Boutiquehotel Das Tyrol (€€€) – This modern design 4-star boutique hotel is decorated with original works by contemporary Viennese artists.

-In a grand building on the main shopping street of Vienna, this hotel has wonderfully stylish touches, a cool breakfast/cocktail bar, and a sun-drenched rooftop terrace.
-With just a 12-minute walk to the Museumsquartier, it’s very convenient too.
+• Hotel Motto (€€€) – In a grand building on the main shopping street of Vienna, this hotel has wonderfully stylish touches, a cool breakfast/cocktail bar, and a sun-drenched rooftop terrace.

-The height of luxury and grandeur in the heart of Vienna, this grand dame hotel transports you back to the days of the Austro-Hungarian Empire.
-Built for the Prince of Württemberg, it offers a slice of royal life on the imposing Ringstraße Boulevard.
+• Hotel Imperial (€€€€)- The height of luxury and grandeur in the heart of Vienna, this grand dame hotel transports you back to the days of the Austro-Hungarian Empire.

 VIENNA TOURS

-- Hofburg Palace – This walking tour of Vienna includes several sites in the palace complex.
+• Hofburg Palace – This walking tour of Vienna includes several sites in the palace complex.

-- Musikeverein – Hear Vivaldi’s Four Seasons in Vienna’s Musikverein.
+• Musikeverein – Hear Vivaldi’s Four Seasons in Vienna’s Musikverein.

-- Hallstatt Day Trip – This day trip to the Alps, includes the Instagram-friendly Hallstatt.
+• Hallstatt Day Trip – This day trip to the Alps includes the Instagram-friendly Hallstatt.

 VIENNA DISCOUNT CARDS

 Vienna travel cards are available for 24 hours (€8); 48 hours (€14); or 72 hours (€17); or as part of the Vienna City Card.
-It provides free travel on all public transport in the center of Vienna.
+It provides free travel on all public transport in the centre of Vienna.

-A single trip costs €2.40 so if your hotel is a little out of the center it could easily save you money, especially if you are spending 3 days in Vienna.
+A single trip costs €2.40, so if your hotel is a little out of the centre, it could easily save you money, especially if you are spending a few days in Vienna.

 The Vienna City Card gives you discounts (about 20%) on almost all museums and sights.